mhizterkeyz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Add /action to the PATH => 2-path counts the number of directories in the PATH => 3-paths lists environment variables => 4-global_variables
+Add /action to the PATH => 2-path counts the number of directories in the PATH => 3-paths lists environment variables => 4-global_variables lists all local variables and environment variables, and functions => 5-local_variables